Vestronidase alfa is an enzyme replacement therapy for Mucopolysaccharidosis 7 (MPS 7), also known as Sly Syndrome.

 Patients with MPS 7 may have abnormal coarsened facial features, enlargement of the liver and spleen, airway obstruction, lung disease, cardiovascular complications, joint stiffness, short stature, and skeletal disease.
 The severe cellular and organ dysfunction of MPS 7 typically leads to death in the teens or early adulthood.

-Ultragenyx has licensed rights to rhGUS from Saint Louis University.
+Ultragenyx has licensed rights to vestronidase alfa from Saint Louis University.

 Mechanism of Action

-rhGUS is an investigational therapy intended to replace the deficient lysosomal enzyme beta-glucuronidase to help break down the glycosaminoglycans that accumulate in the tissues of patients with MPS 7.
+Vestronidase alfa is a therapy intended to replace the deficient lysosomal enzyme beta-glucuronidase to help break down the glycosaminoglycans that accumulate in the tissues of patients with MPS 7.

 News & Other Information